dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The first outcome of this initial PoC was to prove that the architecture satisfies the scenarios described in this paper.
 The separation between the CloudConduit and the Broker was found useful as several technologies for the Broker exist.
 Furthermore the Broker can be used to establish Viaduct(s) as this could be made up out of virtual machines, which each could host a Migrator[^mig1].
 The overall architecture therefore has been proven to satisfy the needs.

 The second outcome was to have initial metrics about the runtime of a relocation process.
-In the end it will be crucial that the runtime is minimised and possibly reveal if actual online relocation can be achieved.
+In the end it will be crucial that the runtime is minimized and possibly reveal if actual online relocation can be achieved.
 For the relocation of the service instance in the PoC, a total downtime of ~10 minutes was needed.
 The relocation was performed over a 1 Gb Ethernet network.

 This combines the time for stopping the virtual machine and relocating it (seconds for stop, ~5 minutes for relocation of the virtual machine image of 5.4GB), the time to move the data from the block storage to the virtual machine (~1 minute for 512MB test file within) and finally the reconfiguration (~10 seconds to copy the script and execute it).
 Times fluctuated over several runs of the relocation.
 In general the time-to-relocation using this PoC will depend on the data payload sizes of the virtual machine image and the data in the block storage.

 Overall the PoC proved the concepts to be working.
 In particular the implemented architecture described in the last sections should demonstrate that the concepts of FluidCloud are technically feasible.
 More over, the important thing is that the concepts noted in this paper describe a way of enabling fluidity of services between clouds.

-[^mig1]: The migrators were executed in sequential order.
+[^mig1]: The Migrators were executed in sequential order.

 # Related Work

-Standard organisations defined interfaces such as OCCI[^occi1] [#OCCI:2012], CIMI[^cimi1] or CDMI[^cdmi1] which may realise interoperability but they do not necessarily solve the issue of relocation.
+Standard organizations defined interfaces such as OCCI[^occi1] [#OCCI:2012], CIMI[^cimi1] or CDMI[^cdmi1] which may realize interoperability but they do not necessarily solve the issue of relocation.
 The paper [#Petcu:2011] reviews aspects related to portability and interoperability in clouds.
 It notes the lack of adoption of standards by vendors saying that "vendor[s] like[s] to put barriers to exit for their customers".
 Related thoughts are discussed in [#Jr:2011].
-Here it is noted that cloud systems utilising different hypervisors will not interoperate, in part because they do not use the same data formats.
+Here it is noted that cloud systems utilizing different hypervisors will not interoperate, in part because they do not use the same data formats.

 Adapter libraries enabled the means to manage multiple cloud offerings.
 The most prominent of these are Apache libcloud, fog.io, RightScale, Enstratus and jClouds.